A decade later, Tulane-LSU super regional still an amazing weekend

-These days, it’s clear cut – if you;re a national seed, have no facility issues and advance to the super regionals, you’re at home.
+These days, it’s clear cut – if you’re a top-eight national seed, have no facility issues and advance to the super regionals, you’re at home.
 But it wasn’t so clear cut back then.
 In 1999, for instance, Cal State Fullerton was a national seed, but was sent on the road to Ohio State for the supers.

 “That was only three years into the supers,” Tulane coach Rick Jones recalled this week.
 “You’re still trying to learn how this process is going to work.”

 Even though no announcement of the site had been made yet, fans weren’t waiting for the news.

 “After we won the regional,” former Tulane associate AD Scott Sidwell recalled, “I head up to (Tulane athletic director) Rick Dickson’s office.
 We’re watching on his TV the (LSU) game, and LSU wins.
 Then it kind of sinks in and dawns on us.

 “Not within two minutes of LSU winning, the phones started ringing.
 By 6:00 the next morning, we had people lined up, and we hadn’t even announced our ticket policy.”